g-abriel4/g-abriel4/README.md

 ‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿‿

-⤷ Name's Gabriel, but I also go by Samuel or Michael.
+⤷ Name's Gavriel, but I also go by Nyen or Michael.

-⤷ Shey/they pronouns, mostly prefer she/her.
+⤷ Any/all pronouns.
+My preference tends to change, but I will always prefer being referred to with they/them pronouns.

-⤷ Grey-aroace orchidsexual uranic and agender, angelkin + robotkin!
+⤷ Grey-aroace, orchidsexual, uranic, agender and lotusromantic.
+Angelkin and robotkin

 ⤷ Fluent in both English and Romanian.